Connect Your Sound Equipment to Your Computer

-- 1To use advanced techniques and record a song or any other type of advanced audio track, you will have to use multitrack recording:
+- 1To use advanced techniques and record a song or any other type of advanced audio track, you will have to use multitrack recording.Multi-track recording.

 - Lastly, you master the ready track (final post-processing).

 - 2Recording with adaptive real-time noise suppressors might keep a lot of noise at the beginning of the tracks.
-To avoid that, use a standard noise gate with analyzing a sample of nothing but noise.
+To avoid that, use a standard noise gate with analyzing a sample of nothing but noise.Noise Gate.

-- 3It is a very good idea to use a compressor for the voice; but do watch out for overdoing compression.
-As singer, you will move the microphone or from the microphone to sound quieter or louder.
+- 3It is a very good idea to use a compressor for the voice, but do watch out for overdoing compression.
+As a singer, you will move the microphone or from the microphone to sound quieter or louder.Compressor.

-- 4For any effects, you can either buy pedals that you can put in the effects loop chain of your mixer board or just use a software effect, which can be bought as a VST or a DirectX plugin for a wide range of software.
+- 4For any effects, you can either buy pedals that you can put in the effects loop chain of your mixer board or just use a software effect, which can be bought as a VST or a DirectX plugin for a wide range of software.Toys.

 - 5Both VST and DirectX plugins can be detected within a number of recording and mixing programs, VST being more popular.

-- ASIO recording gives some more clarity and less latency to the sound, yet the problem is that only one program will be able to access the card; so, it is only good when you are recording a sound project.
-ASIO monitoring can be quite hard with setting up separate inputs and outputs and latencies.
+- 6ASIO monitoring can be quite hard with setting up separate inputs and outputs and latencies.ASIO recording gives some more clarity and less latency to the sound, yet the problem is that only one program will be able to access the card; so, it is only good when you are recording a sound project.

 If you don't have time or patience on mastering ASIO controls, which are individual for each driver, software, and card, you can record the sound directly through the standard I/O (line-in):

-- 3Set everything on the mixer board to the middle.Adjust the microphone gain and volume values to the value color-monitored by software.
+- 3Adjust the microphone gain and volume values to the value color-monitored by software.
 Make sure that the signal does not go red and stays green or yellow.
-The red bar means that the overload is in effect; therefore, turn down the gain on the mixer for the microphone or the output volume.
+The red bar means that the overload is in effect; therefore, turn down the gain on the mixer for the microphone or the output volume.Set everything on the mixer board to the middle.

-- 6Launch your recording program.Start a new file with the same resolution and frequency as you use in the system.
-Refer to [Getting Started] section for more details on that.
+- 6Start a new file with the same resolution and frequency as you use in the system.
+Refer to Getting Started section for more details.Launch your recording program.

-- 7The last thing that you want to do is to use a hard limiter and noise gate on the recording of the voice.Guitars might need just the noise gate.
+- 7Guitars might need just the noise gate.
 Be sure not to use the adaptive one, as stated above.
 Scan the audio wave for a pause where only noise can be heard.
-Analyze it and use the noise result to filter the noise out of the entire recording.
+Analyze it and use the noise result to filter the noise out of the entire recording.The last thing that you want to do is to use a hard limiter and noise gate on the recording of the voice.

 - You can use both effects in real time for conferences, accounting for the small lag that might occur with processing.
 To apply those effects, you will need special software or hardware.
-You can use Creative Headsets for Sound Blaster cards or you can download and install other software like [Voxal Voice Changer] to alter your voice live.
+You can use Creative Headsets for Sound Blaster cards or you can download and install other software like Voxal Voice Changer to alter your voice live.